trainingnns/trainingnns.github.io/README.md

 ## Training Neural Nets <a name="train_nns"></a>
 There are numerous choices you have to make while building and training a neural network model.
 They can be categorized as follows:

 **Architecture:** First you need to choose the very structure of a network.
 How many layers should it have?
 What kind of layers in what order?
 How many neurons/filters should be in each layer?
-The number of particular architectures published in DL research is enormous and it's impossible to cover all of them.
+The number of particular architectures published in deep learning research is enormous and it's impossible to cover all of them.
 But to understand more complex architectures, it is important to consider at least these basic classes:
  * Fully-connected networks (Multi-layer perceptrons)
  * Convolutional networks
  * Recurrent networks
  * Residual netoworks
  * Transformers

 **Optimization method:** There is a number of optimization methods beyond gradient descent that are commonly used in deep learning and you need to choose one of them to train your network.
 You can find a good survey of optimization methods for deep learning in this [blogpost](https://medium.com/analytics-vidhya/different-optimization-algorithm-for-deep-neural-networks-complete-guide-7f3e49eb7d42).
-Often adaptive optimization methods or methods with momentum yield better results than simple gradient descent and Adam algorithm is a very popular choice.
+Often adaptive optimization methods or methods with momentum yield better results than simple gradient descent and the Adam algorithm is a very popular choice.

-**Hyperparameters:** You need to understand and reasonably choose hyperparameters involved in training, such as learning rate, batch size.
+**Hyperparameters:** You need to understand and reasonably choose hyperparameters involved in training, such as learning rate, and batch size.
 This [post](https://neptune.ai/blog/hyperparameter-tuning-in-python-a-complete-guide-2020) is an up-to-date study of available hyperparameter tunning algorithms and implementations.

 **Initialization:** Initialization of your weight can make the difference for your network to converge succesfully to good minima.
 In this [article](https://www.deeplearning.ai/ai-notes/initialization/) there is a detailed discussion on the commonly used initialization procedures.